mathsman5133/coc.py/docs/miscellaneous/migrating_to_v3.rst

 Game Objects
 ------------

-The latest game updates brought some troop changes which are reflected in the following changes in coc.py game data:
+coc.py game data was updated and now includes all the recently added troops and heros.
+This is also reflected in the following enumerations:

 - :class:`coc.HOME_TROOP_ORDER` now knows the "Apprentice Warden"
 - :class:`coc.SUPER_TROOP_ORDER` now knows the "Super Hog Rider"
 - in the :class:`coc.BUILDER_TROOPS_ORDER`, "Super P.E.K.K.A" got renamed to "Power P.E.K.K.A"
 - :class:`coc.BUILDER_TROOPS_ORDER` now knows the "Electrofire Wizard"
+- :class:`coc.HERO_ORDER` now knows the "Battle Copter"

 Furthermore
 -----------